dandavison/delta/README.md

             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue box]
-        --map-styles <map-styles>
+        --merge-conflict-begin-symbol <merge-conflict-begin-symbol>
+            A string that is repeated to form the line marking the beginning of a merge conflict region [default:
+            ▼]
+        --merge-conflict-end-symbol <merge-conflict-end-symbol>
+            A string that is repeated to form the line marking the end of a merge conflict region [default: ▲]

+        --merge-conflict-ours-diff-header-style <merge-conflict-ours-diff-header-style>
+            Style (foreground, background, attributes) for the header above the diff between the ancestral commit and 'our' branch.
+See STYLES section [default: normal] --merge-conflict-ours-diff-header-decoration-style <merge-conflict-ours-diff-header-decoration-style>
+            Style (foreground, background, attributes) for the decoration of the header above the diff between the ancestral commit and 'our' branch.
+See STYLES section.
+The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: box] --merge-conflict-theirs-diff-header-style <merge-conflict-theirs-diff-header-style>
+            Style (foreground, background, attributes) for the header above the diff between the ancestral commit and 'their' branch.
+See STYLES section [default: normal] --merge-conflict-theirs-diff-header-decoration-style <merge-conflict-theirs-diff-header-decoration-style>
+            Style (foreground, background, attributes) for the decoration of the header above the diff between the ancestral commit and 'their' branch.
+See STYLES section.
+The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: box] --map-styles <map-styles>
             A string specifying a mapping styles encountered in raw input to desired output styles.
 An example is --map- styles='bold purple => red "#eeeeee", bold cyan => syntax "#eeeeee"'